 You are also going to be trekking in rural areas, so it is best to get travel insurance before traveling to Kyrgyzstan.
-Of course, make sure it covers horse riding, which shouldn’t be a problem with SafetyWing, which we highly recommend!
+Of course, make sure it covers horse riding.

 Another thing you need to know.
 The locals hosting the tourists are very nice and will make some amazing food.
 However, it will probably give you the runs.
 Indeed, for some reason, almost all the travelers fall sick and diarrhea can last several days.
 Nothing too important, but be prepared…